fstark/macflim/README.md

     ./flimmaker https://www.youtube.com/watch?v=dQw4w9WgXcQ --mp4 out.mp4

 This will download the video and encode it for se30 playback, as 'out.flim'.
-You can immediatley play the ``out.mp4`` file, which is identical to the se30 playback.
+You can immediatley play the ``out.mp4`` file, which is identical to the se30 playback, including a mono output (unfortunately on the left channel ####checkme).
 Enjoy!

 ## General flim creation options